Krishna River: Tributaries

 The Krishna River has 13 major tributaries.
-Its principal tributaries include the Ghataprabha River, Malaprabha River, Bhima River, Tungabhadra River and Musi River.
+Its principal tributaries include the Ghataprabha River, Malaprabha River, Bhima River, Tungabhadra River, and Musi River.
 The Tungabhadra River has a catchment area of 71,417 km2 and a length of 531 km.
 The Bhima River is the longest tributary of the Krishna River.
 It has a total length of 861 km and a catchment area of 70,614 km2.

-Three tributaries, Panchganga, Warna and Yerla, meet the Krishna River near Sangli.
+Three tributaries, Panchganga, Warana, and Yerla, meet the Krishna River near Sangli.
 Hindus consider these places holy.
 It is said that Dattatreya, one of the Hindu deities, spent some of his days at Audumber on the banks of the Krishna.